Surpatill/Project-Calculator/README.md

 - Python
 - Tkinter library for GUI development

-Calculator.py is my file in which i performed all the programming
+calculator.py is my file in which i performed all the programming

-A PPT(Calculator ppt)is also attached showing the details related to the project.
+A PPT(Calculator PPT)is also attached showing the details related to the project.